Perfect for sharing, this Cajun Shrimp Boil Rice has all the lovely flavors of a Louisiana-style seafood boil in the form of a rice pilaf.

 Lousiana-style cuisine consists of hearty, spicy and filling meals.
 Traditionally made with Cajun seasoning, these dishes feature a combination of tangy and delicious tastes.
 This Cajun Shrimp Boil Rice is a quick meal to enjoy on your own or with a group of friends and family.
 The juicy shrimp, tender rice and spicy Cajun seasoning come together in a meal that is sure to satisfy.

 Cooking with shrimp or other seafood can be intimidating for some home cooks, but there’s no need to worry.
 This recipe makes it easy to use shrimp.
-If you’re using fresh shrimp, make sure it is peeled, deveined and that the tails have been removed.
+If you’re using fresh shrimp, make sure they are peeled, deveined and that the tails have been removed.
 If that sounds like a lot of work, ask the fish counter attendants at the grocery store to clean the shrimp for you.
 Otherwise, you can also buy frozen shrimp.
 There are many options for frozen shrimp that’s ready to be used in delicious recipes.
 Simply defrost the shrimp in a bowl of cold water before using it in your recipe.